[object Object]

 Choosing the best SQL course will ultimately depend on your specific needs.
 For example, if you want to learn basic concepts, a video course like the SQL Tutorial – Full Database Course for Beginners might work well.

 However, if your goal is to acquire hands-on experience and land a job, a more interactive course would be a better option.
-For example, Mimo’s SQL course consists of theory, exercises, and challenges and lets you build a real-life portfolio.
+For example, Mimo’s SQL course consists of theory, exercises, and challenges — helping you build a real-life portfolio.

 How long will it take to learn SQL?